-reason, there has been specific interest in how trastuzumab-based ADCs might provide efficacy for treatment of HER2-"low" breast cancers (15).
-In the phase II DAISY study of T-DXd in metastatic breast cancer, patients were enrolled on the basis of levels of HER2 expression by IHC (16).
-Cohort 2 included patients in whom ISH was negative and IHC either 1+ or 2+, while cohort 3 included patients in whom ISH was negative and IHC was 0 (<10% of cells stained for HER2 by IHC).
+Emerging evidence suggests that response to ADCs can occur despite low levels of detected target protein expression(5).
+For this reason, there has been specific interest in how trastuzumab-based ADCs might provide efficacy for treatment of HER2 'low' breast cancers(15).
+In the phase II DAISY study of T-DXd in metastatic breast cancer, patients were enrolled based on levels of HER2 expression by IHC(16).
+Cohort 2 included patients in whom in situ hybridization (ISH) was negative and immunohistochemistry (IHC) either 1+ or 2+, while cohort 3 included patients in whom ISH was negative and IHC was 0 (<10% of cells stained for HER2 by IHC).
 Patients in cohort 2 had a response rate of 33.3% while cohort 3 had a response rate of 30.6%, with median PFS of 6.7 and 4.2 months.
 This compared favorably to a response rate of 69.1% and median PFS of 11.1 months in cohort 1 (HER2 overexpressing).

-Patient-derived xenograft (PDX) models derived from human BCBMs provide a robust and high-fidelity model in which to test novel therapeutics for CNS efficacy and to prioritize agents or combinations for clinical trials in patients with BCBMs (11, 12, 17).
-Here, we use PDX models of HER2-positive (HER2-amplified) BCBMs, as well as BCBMs that have low expression of HER2 by IHC (2+ ISH negative), to evaluate the effects of T-DXd on CNS tumor growth and overall survival.
+Patient-derived xenograft (PDX) models derived from human breast cancer brain metastases provide a robust and high-fidelity model in which to test novel therapeutics for CNS efficacy and to prioritize agents or combinations for clinical trials in patients with BCBMs (11,12,17).
+Here, we use PDX models of HER2-positive (HER2 amplified) BCBMs, as well as BCBMs that have low expression of HER2 by IHC (2+ ISH negative), to evaluate the effects of T-DXd on CNS tumor growth and overall survival.
 We further tested T-DXd in a HER2-positive T-DM1-resistant BCBM PDX model.
-Finally, to demonstrate the clinical relevance of these studies, we also undertook a retrospective multicenter cohort study of patients with brain metastases (n=17) treated with T-DXd for refractory, HER2-positive or HER2-low breast cancer and report outcomes to treatment.
+Finally, to demonstrate the clinical relevance of these studies, we also undertook a retrospective multi-center cohort study of patients with brain metastases (n=17) treated with trastuzumab deruxtecan for refractory, HER2-positive or HER2-low breast cancer and report outcomes to treatment.

-Materials and Methods
+Methods

-PDX models
+PDX Models